 6 Dangerous Habits That Are as Bad as Smoking

+Most of us have some dangerous habits that we do every day.
 Everyone knows that smoking is an addiction that can have serious consequences on our body.
-However, there are some practices that are just as dangerous that may be a part of your lifestyle and that are putting your health at risk.
+However, there are some practices that are just as dangerous that may be a part of your lifestyle and that is putting your health at risk.

 Continue reading this article to learn about 6 daily habits that are just as dangerous as smoking.